7 Scaling Across Hardware

 DeepSpeed Ulysses

-DeepSpeed Ulysses (Jacobs et al. 2023) takes a different approach.
+DeepSpeed Ulysses (Jacobs et al. 2023) leverages the multi-head nature of attention.
 Instead of passing K/V chunks around a ring, it uses all-to-all communication to transpose the Q, K, and V tensors from a sequence-partitioned layout to a head-partitioned layout.
-Each GPU then computes full-sequence attention for its subset of heads – equivalent to tensor parallelism’s head-based split, but derived from a sequence-partitioned starting point.
+Each GPU then computes full-sequence attention for its subset of heads, equivalent to tensor parallelism’s head-based split, but derived from a sequence-partitioned starting point.
 After attention, another all-to-all transposes back.

 The advantage of this approach is that each GPU computes standard FlashAttention on its local heads without the complexity of incremental partial-attention accumulation.
 The cost is two all-to-all operations per attention layer.